ArghyaChakraborty/RaspberryPi_Camera/README.md

 ## Features
 - After the app opens, it starts camera preview
 - You can adjust camera rotation and also select different modes
+- Furthermore, you can adjust brightness, sharpness, contrast and saturation of the image from the app
-- When you change camera rotation and/or mode, the preview gets automatically refreshed
+- When you change any of the settings, the preview gets automatically refreshed
 - When satisfied, click on `(Capture Image)` button and the image will be captured
-- The image path will be displayed in the status box (default path: ~/Images).
+- The image path will be displayed in the status box in `[Captured Images]` tab (default path: ~/Images).
 You can adjust this path in code OR browse for the image save location via `(Save Location)` button in the app
-- The captured image will be displayed at the bottom of the app
+- The captured image will be displayed in `[Captured Images]` tab
-- Also, you can adjust the default camera angle in code

 ## Screenshots
 * Note: The screenshots are not up to date.
 The latest app may look different than the images captured below